IHEfty/1000-Codes-in-Tender/examples/explorer/README.md

 # Tender Explorer

-**Tender Explorer** is part of the **1000 Codes Project**, showcasing various functional and creative code snippets using the **Tender** programming language.
+**Tender Explorer** is part of the **1000 Codes Project**, showcasing various functional and creative code snippets using the [**Tender**](https://github.com/2dprototype/tender).
 This particular code is a simple yet interactive file explorer built with Tender.
 It enables users to navigate directories, view files, and explore their system's file structure using an intuitive interface.

 ## Table of Contents